XRPLF/xrpl-dev-portal/docs/infrastructure/installation/install-clio-on-ubuntu.md

 - Ensure that your system meets the [system requirements](system-requirements.md).

+    {% admonition type="info" name="Note" %}
-    **Note:** Clio has the same system requirements as the `rippled` server, except Clio needs less disk space to store the same amount of ledger history.
+    Clio has the same system requirements as the `rippled` server, except Clio needs less disk space to store the same amount of ledger history.
+    {% /admonition %}

 -  You need compatible versions of CMake and Boost.
 Clio requires C++20 and Boost 1.75.0 or higher.